 Our executive compensation program is designed to attract, retain and reward key employees, to incentivize them to achieve key performance goals, and to align their interests with the interests of our stockholders.
 Our Compensation Committee is generally responsible for determining the compensation of our executive officers.
-Our Chief Executive Officer made recommendations to our Compensation Committee about the compensation of his direct reports in respect of fiscal year 2022.
+Our Chief Executive Officer made recommendations to our Compensation Committee about the compensation of his direct reports in respect of fiscal year 2023.

-In 2022, our Compensation Committee continued to engage Meridian Compensation Partners, LLC, an independent compensation consulting firm, to assist it in evaluating the Company's executive and director compensation practices, including program design, identification of an appropriate peer group for compensation comparison purposes and providing pay benchmarking data.
+In 2023, our Compensation Committee continued to engage Meridian Compensation Partners, LLC, an independent compensation consulting firm, to assist it in evaluating the Company's executive and director compensation practices, including program design, identification of an appropriate peer group for compensation comparison purposes and providing pay benchmarking data.
 Prior to engaging Meridian Compensation Partners, LLC, our Compensation Committee assessed the independence of Meridian Compensation Partners, LLC from management and, on the basis of that assessment and taking into consideration the independence factors that are required to be considered under applicable Nasdaq rules, determined that no relationships exist that would create a conflict of interest or that would compromise Meridian Compensation Partners, LLC's independence.

-2022 Base Salary and Annual Bonus
+2023 Base Salary and Annual Bonus

-The employment agreement with each named executive officer, described below, establishes a base salary for such officer, which was determined at the time that the named executive officer commenced employment with us.
-For 2022, the base salary for each of Messrs.
-Berg, Willis, and O'Connor was \$675,000, \$456,671, and \$375,000, respectively.
+The employment agreement or offer letter with each named executive officer, described below, establishes a base salary for such officer, which was determined at the time that the named executive officer commenced employment with us.
+For 2023, the base salary for Ms. Wasserman was \$500,000.
+In connection with his appointment as Chief Executive Officer of the Company, effective September 30, 2023, Mr. Willis' base salary increased from \$456,671 to \$600,000.
+In connection with his appointment as Chief Administrative Officer of the Company, effective September 30, 2023, Mr. O'Connor's base salary increased from \$375,000 to